 - A good title and description – something engaging, unique, descriptive and clear

 These usually charge monthly fees for hosting your files and serving them to podcast providers.
 The Anchor service is free so I’d definitely recommend that.

 Once you’ve uploaded your audio, artwork and description to your podcast host, you’re ready to distribute to the Podcast Providers.

 The players are Apple Podcasts, Spotify and Google Podcasts (currently only in US & Canada)

 Most podcast hosting companies push directly to these companies but some (Apple for example) require a bit of setting up.

-If you’d like to know more please do sign up for our full length Podcasting Course at www.socialbrighton.com.
-We’ll be going into all of this in a lot more detail, plus getting hands on with recording and editing so you can start to make your very own podcast.
+If you’d like to know more about how to start a podcast please do sign up for our full-length Podcasting Course at www.socialbrighton.com.
+We’ll be going into all of this in a lot more detail, plus getting hands-on with recording and editing so you can start to make your very own podcast.